NazarineWasonga/Awwards/README.md

 ## Description
 This is a web application that allows different developers to post their projects and peers can review the same by grading the projects in terms of userbility, design and content.

+## User Stories
+These are the behaviours/features that the application implements for use by a user.

+Users would like to:
+* View all projects submitted by any user.
+* Click on links to visit a live site.
+* Search for users.
+* Must be signed up to vote
+* See averages for the three grading criterias
+* Grade Projects.